 Ways to Pay Off a Mortgage Early or Faster

 Extra payments.
-You could potentially pay more toward your mortgage each month, whether because you got a raise at work or because you’ve trimmed some fat in your budget that allows you to pay more toward the mortgage.
+You could potentially pay more toward your mortgage principal each month if you got a raise at work or you’ve trimmed some fat in your budget.

-If you make higher payments or extra payments toward your mortgage, it could lead to paying off the loan faster than if you were just to make the set payment each month.
+If you make extra payments toward your mortgage, it could lead to paying off the loan faster than if you were just to make the set payment each month.
+Make sure to contact your lender prior to making extra payments, though, so you know the extra amount is being applied toward the principal amount only, not the principal and interest.

-Refinancing your mortgage means replacing your current mortgage with a new one, with terms that better suit your current needs.
+Refinancing.
+Another option for paying off your mortgage early is refinancing.
+Refinancing your mortgage means replacing your current mortgage with a new one, ideally with a better rate and term.

-If you shorten your loan term from, say, 30 to 15 years, it may increase your monthly payments but in turn, allow you to pay your mortgage off faster.
+If you shorten your loan term from 30 years to 15 years, for example, it may increase your monthly payments but in turn allow you to pay your mortgage off faster.
 Home loans with shorter terms often come with lower interest rates, too, so more of your monthly payments will be applied to the loan’s principal balance.

 The Takeaway